core-wg/comi/draft-ietf-core-comi.md

 # Error Handling {#error-handling}

 In case a request is received which cannot be processed properly, the CORECONF server MUST return an error response.
 This error response MUST contain a CoAP 4.xx or 5.xx response code.
-Requests that result in an error response MUST NOT have an effect on the datastore.
+A request body MAY contain multiple data node instances; such requests are processed on a best-effort, non-atomic basis as described in {{request-processing}}.
+Consequently, a request that results in an error response MAY already have applied some of the items it contained before the failure occurred.

 Errors returned by a CORECONF server can be broken into two categories, those associated with the CoAP protocol itself and those generated during the validation of the YANG data model constraints as described in {{Section 8 of RFC7950}}.